AXA has unveiled an initiative to improve the health and well-being of its 121,000 employees worldwide.

 - To better support employees who encounter difficulties in their professional or personal life, AXA is sponsoring an employee assistance program which provides psychological support and guidance, accessible at all times.

-AXA said the program complements its existing initiatives to support employees, such as telemedicine services, which the insurer intends to strengthen in the coming years.
+AXA said the programme complements its existing initiatives to support employees, such as telemedicine services, which the insurer intends to strengthen in the coming years.

 “Health is one of society’s major challenges.
 AXA wants to be an innovative player in order to provide everyone with solutions to access the best healthcare services,” said Thomas Buberl, CEO of AXA.
 “This starts with our employees around the world.
 This project takes on a special meaning at a time when the COVID-19 crisis is weakening our societies and the health of our employees is at the heart of our concern.”